-Unique QC pools are available within the ETSC for protein, steroid, and multiplex cytokine assays.
-These include hypox macaque serum, female pools from early, mid and late follicular phases, periovulatory, early, mid, and late luteal phases, intact males, juvenile males/females, gonadectomized males and females, and pregnant females.
+Unique macaque serum QC pools are available within the ETSC for protein, steroid, and multiplex cytokine assays.
+These include female pools from early, mid and late follicular phases, periovulatory, early, mid, and late luteal phases, intact males, juvenile males/females, gonadectomized males and females, and pregnant females.
 Serum or plasma QC pools from other species are also available.

-The ETSC TeamFrancis K.-Y. Pau, Ph.D. is the Director and Manager of the ETSC.
+The ETSC TeamDavid Erikson, Ph.D. is the Director of the ETSC.
 He has been at ONPRC in this capacity since Summer 2014.
 Prior to this appointment, Dr. Erikson held appointments at several academic institutions where he gained experience in endocrinology, reproductive biology, and assay technologies for over 15 years.
-Dr. Erikson interacts with scientists and clients, initiates new technology development, and manages the operation of the ETSC, including data analysis and report.
+Dr. Erikson interacts with scientists and clients, initiates new technology development, and manages the operation and direction of the ETSC, including data analysis and reports.